 Although many entry-level sales employees learn most of their techniques from their authorities, the most successful ones are those with the natural skill to sell a product, idea or even lifestyle.

 Steve W. Martin, a professor at the University of Southern California, did an in-depth study of over 1,000 salespeople and their most successful personality traits.
 He came up with seven identifying characteristics that separated the elite sales professionals from their average or subpar team members.
-Achievers who are extremely competitive, modest and able to take rejection are linked to be a successful in the sales industry.
+Achievers who are extremely competitive, modest and able to take rejection are more likely to be successful in the sales industry.
 In the world of highly competitive online marketing agencies, a person with these sales traits fuels the excitement behind past, present, and future projects.

-The top traits of a sales representative are:
+The top traits of a sales representative

-The number one trait buyers are looking for in sales representatives is the ability to trust that their offers are true to their meaning, not exaggerated or hopeful insights.
+The No. 1 one trait buyers are looking for in sales representatives is the ability to trust that their offers are true to their meaning, not exaggerated or hopeful insights.
 The more honest a salesperson is with their buyer about options and opportunities, the more likely a potential buyer will turn into a recurring client and a great referral.

 Success comes from carefully choosing the most promising person to accept your pitch and making the product or service relative to the company as a whole, instead of focusing on the actual function.